Arthur Moyle, Baron Moyle: Parliamentary Private Secretary

-In May 1946, Moyle was appointed as Parliamentary Private Secretary to the Prime Minister, Clement Attlee, following Geoffrey de Freitas who had been given a ministerial post.
+In May 1946, Moyle was appointed as Parliamentary private secretary to the Prime Minister, Clement Attlee, following Geoffrey de Freitas who had been given a ministerial post.
 The appointment gave Moyle a central role in managing relations between Attlee and government backbenchers, and almost silenced him in the chamber of the House of Commons.
 Attlee gave his PPS access to almost all important decisions, and respected Moyle's advice on the sometimes fractious Parliamentary Labour Party.

 Private member's bills

-After boundary changes, Moyle was elected for Oldbury and Halesowen in the 1950 general election.
-That November, he drew top place in the ballot for Private Member's Bills, and introduced a Bill to tighten up the licensing of fireworks.
+Following boundary changes, Moyle was elected for Oldbury and Halesowen in the 1950 general election.
+That November, he drew top place in the ballot for Private member's bills, and introduced a Bill to tighten up the licensing of fireworks.
 The Bill passed into law.
-Moyle continued to act as Attlee's Parliamentary Private Secretary when Labour went into opposition after the 1951 general election, and was appointed a Commander of Order of the British Empire (CBE) in Attlee's resignation honours list.
+Moyle continued to act as Attlee's Parliamentary Private Secretary when Labour went into opposition following the 1951 general election, and was appointed a Commander of Order of the British Empire (CBE) in Attlee's resignation honours list.

 In July 1952 Moyle insisted that civil defence, even in the nuclear age, should not be made into a disciplined force, but instead find its own level of discipline as in the Second World War.
 In November 1953 he came top of the ballot for Private Member's Bills, and chose the subject of humane slaughter of horses.
 His Bill received government support and was also enacted.
 Later, in June 1957, Moyle was elected chairman of the International League for the Protection of Horses.

 Air pollution

 After Attlee retired as Leader of the Opposition, Moyle was allowed to range more widely in his contributions.
 He was particularly concerned about air pollution and complained that smokeless fuel was too expensive and slow to order; he advocated the nationalisation of the companies who made it to expand production.
-During the Suez crisis, Moyle stated that Britain had destroyed her moral authority by one action and lost the opportunity to criticise the Soviet Union for its action in Hungary.
+During the Suez Crisis, Moyle stated that Britain had destroyed her moral authority by one action and lost the opportunity to criticise the Soviet Union for its action in Hungary.
 He wanted naval courts martial to be composed of petty officers and ratings as well as officers.

 Third private member's bill

 Moyle topped the ballot for Private Member's Bills for a third time in November 1957.
-This time he introduced a Bill to implement recommendations of a Royal Commission on the children of divorced people.
+This time he introduced a Bill to implement recommendations of a Royal commission on the children of divorced people.
 As with his previous Bills, he secured government support and received Royal Assent.
 In 1957 and 1958, Moyle ran unsuccessfully for the Shadow Cabinet, although he polled poorly.

-After the 1959 general election, Moyle found himself unable to play an active part in Parliament due to illness.
-His lack of participation was highlighted by the BBC television programme "That Was The Week That Was" in January 1963, which listed all 13 MPs who had not made a speech in the entire Parliament.
+Following the 1959 general election, Moyle found himself unable to play an active part in Parliament due to illness.
+His lack of participation was highlighted by the BBC television programme "That Was the Week That Was" in January 1963, which listed all 13 MPs who had not made a speech in the entire Parliament.
 He announced his retirement, and left the House at the 1964 general election.